 9. Sell new undergarments and socks

-Buy undergarments at wholesale price from traders in Eastleigh and retail them at your local market, to friends and family members.
+Buy undergarments at a wholesale price from traders in Eastleigh and retail them at your local market, to friends and family members.

 10. Offer delivery services to small traders